 In arbitration, the parties contractually agree to handle the matter privately.
-The two sides enlist a third party, an arbitrator, to come in, meet with everyone, and decide on the issues at hand.
+The two sides enlist a third-party arbitrator to come in, meet with everyone, and decide on the issues at hand.

 As it is voluntary, both spouses must agree to enter into family law arbitration.
 No one can be compelled into this undertaking against their will.

-When they do sign the agreement, however, it is legally binding.
+When you do sign the agreement, however, it is legally binding.
 Both sides consent to have their dispute settled in this arena and abide by the ultimate decision.

 With a few exceptions, that’s not an option unless the other party also approves.
 But if they’re winning, why would they do that?